Why Hot Wheels are one of the most inflation-proof toys in American history

 A glimpse at Mattel's Hot Wheels store reveals a smorgasbord of collaborations (Nintendo, DC Universe), race track accessories, and toys completely devoid of wheels.
 The brand has also extended its reach into pop culture through categories like gaming, apparel, film, and NFTs.
 Then there's Mattel Creations, which features limited Hot Wheels releases like the RLC Exclusive Nissan Skyline GT-R which retailed for $25 and included a full metal base and Spectraflame paint.

 Each Hot Wheels made today contains die-cast or metal in them but less than they did in 1968, Wu said.
 Parts of each car —which are produced in a limited number of colors— are also made of plastic; sometimes that can be the body or the chassis of the car.
-Investment in high-tech manufacturing capabilities and the introduction of cutting-edge technology have also helped keep costs down, Wu added.
+These sorts of changes to production have helped keep costs down, Wu added.

 While Hot Wheels has fully embraced the nostalgic adult demographic, the production of high-quality, $1 cars, remains at the heart of the company's mission, Wu said.

 "We like to say that everyone's first car is a Hot Wheels," Wu said.
-"And as new parents get back into the brand for their kids, it can sometimes rekindle the joy they had for the brand as a child."
+"And as parents sort of get into that, they sort of rekindle potentially something that they enjoyed themselves."

 Today, more than 16 Hot Wheels cars are sold per second across the globe and more than 6 billion have been produced to date, the company said.